-My friend recently got an exciting opportunity to fly to Sydney for 48 hours and since I had never been and had never planned on it, I decided in a very SPUR OF THE MOMENT manner to join her.
+My friend recently got an exciting opportunity to fly to Sydney for 48 hours, and since I had never been and never planned on it, I decided in a very SPUR OF THE MOMENT manner to join her.
 With my Jetstar Afterypay tickets and my overweight carry on, off I went!

 My flight got me to Sydney just after 9am and I went straight to the station for an opal card.
 I am so shocked that Melbourne doesn’t have an Airport to Train service it is A M A Z I N G. Can I also mention the trains in Sydney are so clean and convenient!

 My hotel was at capacity and I couldn’t check in straight away so I checked my bags and went for a 20-minute walk to Glebe Markets, which was on my to-do list regardless as it’s only on Saturday mornings.
 If you’re a Melbournian you’d be familiar with Fitzroy, the two suburbs have many similarities, this includes the quirky people and expensive coffee for an acquired taste.
 The Glebe Markets surprised me as the stalls all had something unique to offer and I WISH I had packed less because there were so many cute boutiques and cheap secondhand clothing stalls.

 Let me tell you about the coffee!
 After I had some lunch at the market I went to Badde Manors where they do things a little bit differently.
 Instead of a classic Chai Latte, I was introduced to Salhleb that is a Turkish twist on the sort with cinnamon, rosewater and honey.
 Loved it!